hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/801_jnana-yoga_vii.md

 the Hindus.
 Jnana says, "Kill desire and so get rid of it".
 That is the only way.
 Cast out all causation and realise the Atman.
 Only freedom can produce true morality.
-If there were only an endless chain of cause and effect, Nirvâna could not be.
+If there were only an endless chain of cause and effect, Nirvāna could not be.
 It is extinction of the seeming self, bound by this chain.
 That is what constitutes freedom, to get beyond causality.